 Velma departed this earthly life on February 7, 2020, surrounded by her loving family.
 She leaves to cherish her heartfelt memories to: her daughter, Sandra (Robert); grandson, Robert Jr. (Tymesha); granddaughters, Camille (Tony), Angie (Frederick), and Brandie (Barry); great-grandchildren, Tony Jr., Tres, Alayla, Tyler, Ryan, Xavier, Harper, Ryleigh, and Callie; and a host of nieces, nephews, cousins, and church family.

-To send flowers to Mother Velma Whitney ("Ms. Velma") Becks' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mother Velma Whitney ("Ms. Velma") Becks, please visit our floral store.